+There are four main flooring system structures that can be customized to meet your needs in quality industrial flooring and design.
 These system structures are layered groups of polymer products designed to help you meet a specific requirement for a particular application.
 Think of products as building blocks of a complete flooring system.
 When you think of systems in this way, you’ll see that there are literally unlimited combinations of products to help you meet your desired outcome.

 Protective Industrial Polymers breaks system structures down into four categories: coatings (CT-Series), broadcast systems (BC-Series), slurry systems (SL-Series) and mortar flooring systems (MT-Series).

 The main system performance driver will dictate the top tier performance characteristic of your new flooring system, regardless of the system structure(s) selected.
 In many cases, you may be presented with a variety of options with that main performance characteristic.
 The Performance Drivers are:

 - ‘XTreme’ – Extreme Use